matias-ceau/scripts/docs/scripts/fzf_albumlauncher.xsh.md

-# Album Launcher (fzf_albumlauncher.xsh)
+# Album Launcher Script (fzf_albumlauncher.xsh)

 ---

-Launches and plays music albums using fzf to select from Beet's album list.
+Launches an album from Beet using fzf to interactively select and play it with cmus.

 ---